Commands

 Adding Commands to the Application

-Commands can be added to the Application, using the addCommand() method:
+Add Commands to the Application using the addCommand() method:

 use App\Console\Commands\IndexCommand;